Journalists again sound the alarm about Free Press Unlimited by Maite Vermeulen (translated from the Dutch original here)

 Grantmaking charities are nonprofit organizations that fund the work of active charities.
 The Bill & Melinda Gates Foundation is an example.

 A social enterprise is an organization whose primary product or service advances the public good.
-Tesla is a social enterprise; Ben & Jerry's is not.
-This is where TED falls, as well as most news outlets and environmental publishers like Island Press.
+This is where most news outlets fall, and environmental publishers like Island Press.

 All other ventures, however small, nonprofit, or well-intentioned, fall under everyone else.
-This is where MoMA, Ben & Jerry's, and most publishers fit in.
+This is where TED, MoMA, and most publishers fit in.

 ✉ Still with me?
 Let's talk!